goldentooth/kubernetes-the-excruciating-way/README.md

 Obviously, this owes a lot to Kelsey Hightower's [_Kubernetes the Hard Way_](https://github.com/kelseyhightower/kubernetes-the-hard-way) and its various derivatives, many of which I may have pillaged in desperation while banging my head against various walls.

 Despite the name, this shouldn't be interpreted as an "even lower-level _Kubernetes the Hard Way_."
 That's just a joke.
+It's only excruciating because I'm writing it 🙂

 I'm working on some Kubernetes certifications (CKA, CKAD, CKS), and in typical [Nug Doug](https://github.com/ndouglas/) fashion I'm diving in headfirst and probably going to burn myself out instead of taking a more measured, rational, sustainable pace.